chwilliamson/Vizregress/readme.md

 #TODO

 ##Resource Fallback rules
-Decided how to fallback when a resource isn't found.
+Decide how to fallback when a resource isn't found.

 e.g. FireFox.en-GB.png may not eists so lets try FireFox.png.